-UK: This year’s Independent Hotel Show, which takes place in October, is introducing an ESG self-audit for all brands taking part in the event.
+UK: This year’s Independent Hotel Show, which takes place in October, is introducing a voluntary ESG self-audit for brands taking part in the event.

 Following feedback from the ESG Hub at last year’s event, all exhibitors are being encouraged to complete a mini ESG self-audit, which includes a 30-question survey covering areas such as renewable energy use, waste reduction, diversity policies and whether ESG is a permanent agenda item in senior leadership meetings.

-Those who take part will receive an instant report with their scores, along with downloadable educational flashcards to support ongoing learning.
+Those who take part in the ESG self-audit will receive an instant report with their scores, along with downloadable educational flashcards to support ongoing learning.

 Certificates will also be issued prior to the show, allowing exhibitors to display their audit results and make sustainability credentials clear to attending hoteliers.